New factorization algorithm based on a continuous representation of truncated Gauss sums: Implementation using an optical interferometer with variable optical paths

-Let us now describe how to experimentally realize our factorization procedure.
-In order to satisfy the condition (\ref{cond2}), we need to be able to manipulate either the indexes of refraction $n_{m}$ associated with the $M$ optical paths (\ref{op}) in the interferometer or the lengths of the $M$ paths.
+We have seen in the last section that, in order to reproduce exponential sums with an $M$-path optical interferometer, the two conditions, in Eqs. \ref{pl} and \ref{pNm}, need to be satisfied.
+The first condition is achieved by exploiting the entire spectrum of the polychromatic incoming plane wave, which allows the reproduction of all the possible trial factors at the same time.
+On the other hand, the second condition is strictly related to the actual realization of the $M$-path optical interferometer.
+In order to satisfy such a condition we need to be able to manipulate either the indexes of refraction $n_{m}$ or the lengths $d_{m}$, associated with the $M$ optical paths $op_{m}\doteq n_{m} d_{m}$, with $m=1,...,M$.
 The first approach can be implemented by using a liquid crystal grating.
 In the second approach, instead, we introduce a generalized symmetric Michelson interferometer.